SavNov/Writing/Ares/The Shelf.md

 This place certainly *felt* like Ghost Country.
 In fact, from what she'd read about Indian myths, from the stories Grandpa Tom had told her… Ghost Country felt like the poor man's version of whatever this place was.
+This place wasn't where the living met the dead, though.
+It was a place so strange that the living thought they had to be.

 Annabeth had greeted her.
 Told her that this ws Camp Half-Blood, and that she was a demigod like Piper was.
 Annabeth was a daughter of Athena, goddess of wisdom.
 Piper was...well, she didn't really know yet.
 She'd been able to see from Annabeth's expression that something was really bothering her.
 That her boyfriend, whoever this Percy Jackson guy was, he must be really important to her because she was slowly but steadily unraveling without him.
 Annabeth had shown her around the cabins.
 The daugher of Ares, Clarisse she'd been told, had smiled at her, which she was also told didn't happen that often.
 Clarisse didn't tend to smile at people.
 Well, with the exception of two very specific people.
 One of which was walking beside her right now.
 Aidan Travis.
 He had short brown hair that made his hazel eyes shine against his off-white skin, an orange Camp Half-Blood t-shirt that had the insignia of both a spear and a cross on it, but the text around the bottom edge didn't say Camp Half-Blood.
 It read: *Camp Half-Bronze*.
 He seemed calm, gentle and flat, but not in the stoic kind of way.
 It wasn't like he was trying to bury his emotions.
 It was more like his body didn't feel any innate urge to display them.
-"I'm Aidan Travis.
+"I am Aidan Travis.
 And you are?"
 He asked.
 That flat, steady tone of voice made every word out of his mouth sound like a fact of the universe.
 Gravity.
 Light.
 Heat.
 A constant.
 It was the opposite of hers did.
 She froze for a moment, but felt…oddly safe.
 Like this was someone who didn't harm anyone.
 "Piper."
 She said quickly.